 {\bf Theorem 1.} {\it A word $\omega$ is ultimately periodic if and only if it has bounded cyclic complexity. }

-\begin{proof} If $\omega$ is ultimately periodic, then it has bounded factor complexity by Morse-Hedlund theorem, and hence bounded cyclic complexity.
+\begin{proof} If $\omega$ is ultimately periodic, then it has bounded factor complexity by the Morse-Hedlund theorem, and hence bounded cyclic complexity.

 Let us now prove that if $\omega$ is aperiodic, then for any fixed positive integer $M$, $c_{\omega}(n)\geq M$ for some $n$.
 Short of replacing $\omega$ by a suffix of $\omega,$ we can suppose that each letter occurring in $\omega$ occurs infinitely often in $\omega.$ First, suppose that for each positive integer $C,$ $\omega$ is not $C$-balanced.
 Then, by Lemma~\ref{lem:C}, the cyclic complexity of $\omega$ is unbounded and we are done.
-Thus, we can suppose that $\omega$ is $C$-balanced for some positive integer $C.$ Hence, some $u\in A^+$ is not a factor of $\omega$.
+Thus, we can suppose that $\omega$ is $C$-balanced for some positive integer $C.$